TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendUserObject/Index.rst

 Getting TSconfig
 ================

-This function can return a value from the "User TSconfig" structure of the user.
+This function can return a value from the "user TSconfig" structure of the user.
 In this case the value for "options.clipboardNumberPads"::

    $tsconfig = $GLOBALS['BE_USER']->getTSConfig();